Sometimes people ask- what happens if you drink spoiled, moldy, or expired apple juice?

 It’s a crucial question, indeed.
 Apart from that, people always want to know- can apple juice go bad so earlier?
 So,

-Before giving the broad answer, we all should know that the juice shelf life of fresh organic fruits like apples is longer than a vegetable juice if you use the best budget slow juicer for apples.
+Before giving a broad answer, we all should know that the juice shelf life of fresh organic fruits like apples is longer than a vegetable juice if you use the best budget slow juicer for apples.

 Naturally, an apple is a bit acidic, and acidic things take much time to ferment and a longer time to spoil the juice.
 The nectar of apples has a good expiration date.

 If the juice’s expiration date passes, drinking that juice may cause some common health issues.